simonbogh/Deep-Reinforcement-Learning-Course-Udacity/Project 1 - Navigation with DQN Agent/README.md

 * pickle
 * numpy

-To create an environment it is recommended to follow the guildelines at the Anaconda website.
-In general you would want to do the following
+To create an Anaconda virtual environment for Python it is recommended to follow the guildelines at the Anaconda website.
+In general you would want to do the following in the terminal:

 **Linux and Mac:**